 District facilities may be made available for certain community activities upon completion of a Building Permit Form, Proof of Insurance, and its approval from the principal's office.
-All District buildings and grounds are closed on Sunday before 12:30 p.m.
 This form can be obtained from the middle/high school office.
-Certain charges may be imposed upon approval of facilities so that the District will not be faced with underwriting the cost of these activities (i.e. custodial fees, utilities, general overhead, etc.).
+Certain charges may be imposed upon approval of facilities so that the District will not be faced with underwriting the cost of these activities (i.e. custodial fees, cleanup, utilities, general overhead, etc.).